alejandro61299/Minimaps_Personal_Research/docs/index.md

 - Switch between **Focused on Player**  or  **Whole world**.
 - Change its shape between **rectangular** or **circular**.
-- Create **indicators** with icons such as points of interest, positons ,warnings by **clicking** over the minimap or world.
+- Create **indicators** with icons such as points of interest, positIons  & warnings by **clicking** over the minimap or world.
 - Move the camera using the **mouse drag**.

 ![enter image description here](https://github.com/alejandro61299/Minimaps_Personal_Research/blob/master/docs/web_images/final%20result.gif?raw=true)

-We have two classes that will contain everything we need:
+So, we have two classes that will contain everything we need:

   - The first is ``` class Minimap```  that will serve as the factory for the instances of ``` class Minimap_Indicator```
 - The second one is  ``` class Minimap_Indicator``` that will serve as an infromation container for warnings and positions.